syukranDev/inventory_app/README.md

 ## Misc 2:
 ```
->> Will add Swagger and unit test, if time permits.
+>> Will add Swagger and unit test etc, if time permits by cut off date.
 ```